TechDocsStudio/pushfeedback-docs/docs/installation/learndash.md

 ## Advanced setup: Custom placement

-This alternative installation method is best for those projects that require granular control over the widget's positioning.

-For example, you can use it to embedded PushFeedback at the end of every page as follows:
+For example, embed PushFeedback at the end of every page:

 ![Feedback inline end page](./images/feedback-learndash-custom.png)

-To embed the PushFeedback widget at the end of every LearnDash lesson, quiz, or topic:

 1. Access the admin dashboard of your LearnDash website by navigating to `http://yourwebsite.com/wp-admin/`.